-“An inspirational process that offers children regular opportunities to achieve, develop confidence and self-esteem trough hands on learning experiences in local woodland environment.”
+“An inspirational process that offers children regular opportunities to achieve, develop confidence and self-esteem through hands-on learning experiences in a local woodland environment.”

-Forest School sessions compliment the Early Years Foundation Stage Curriculum and allows children regular contact with their natural environment.
-The holistic approach encourages and supports children to take reasonable risks, allows time and space for children to develop their self confidence in themselves, their peers and their environment.
+Forest School sessions complement the Early Years Foundation Stage Curriculum and allows children regular contact with their natural environment.
+The holistic approach encourages and supports children to take reasonable risks, allows time and space for children to develop their self-confidence in themselves, their peers and their environment.
 Forest School especially nurtures children’s intrinsic motivation to learn about the world around them, to make connections from first hand experiences.
 It provides opportunities to wonder, to explore and to connect with the natural environment.

-We currently run forest school sessions on Monday and Wednesday morning’s and Monday and Thursday afternoons.
-Children whom attend nursery on Monday and/or Wednesday mornings will usually get two six week block sessions in the onsite Forest school as part of our regular nursery offer.
+We currently run forest school sessions on Monday and Wednesday mornings and Monday and Thursday afternoons.
+Children who attend nursery on Monday and/or Wednesday mornings will usually get two six week block sessions in the onsite Forest school as part of our regular nursery offer.
 Our afternoon sessions are prioritised for our older children.
-On these afternoons we usually go off site to our external Forest school. ~ a 15 minute walk away from the nursery.
+On these afternoons we usually go off site to our external Forest school. ~ a 15-minute walk away from the nursery.
 This is a great way to build stamina and develop physical skills.